Board-Certified Plastic Surgeon Serving Baltimore, Columbia, Owings Mills, Towson, Nearby Maryland & Lower Pennsylvania

 - To treat congenital abnormalities, including micromastia

-Whether you simply want larger breasts and a more feminine form or are looking to address one of the previously mentioned conditions, breast augmentation may be able to help.
+Whether you simply want larger breasts and a more feminine form or are looking to address one of the previously mentioned conditions, our Baltimore breast augmentation office may be able to help.

-You need to be in good general health and at a stable weight before breast augmentation surgery.
+To be a good candidate for breast augmentation in Baltimore, MD, you must be in good general health and at a stable weight.
 You should also:

-- Be a non-smoker or willing to quit smoking for several weeks before surgery and throughout the recovery period
+- Be a non-smoker or agree to quit smoking for several weeks before surgery and throughout the recovery period

 - Have fully developed breasts and enough natural breast tissue to cover your implants